This page contains affiliate links. Please read our disclosure for more info.

 These are the four major festivals with approximate dates.
 All feature special food booths with the most available during the Food & Wine Festival.

-• Epcot International Food & Wine Festival – August to early November (our favourite with lots of food and drink stalls)
+- Epcot International Food & Wine Festival – Late August to late November (our favourite with lots of food and drink stalls).

-• Epcot International Festival of the Holidays – Late November to December (candlelit processional and storytellers)
+- Epcot International Festival of the Holidays – Late November to late December (candlelit processional, storytellers, and Christmas decorations, which start later at Epcot that the other parks).

 The chances are you’ll be visiting during one of the festivals so make sure to look into the special events and food available.

-During the Food & Wine Festival, we also enjoyed Eat to the Beat where a full stage is set up for free concerts by renowned bands (we saw Hoobastank).
+During the Food & Wine Festival, we also enjoy Eat to the Beat where a full stage is set up for free concerts by renowned bands (we’ve seen Hoobastank and Smash Mouth).

 Note that weekend evenings are really busy at Epcot during Food & Wine (it’s popular with locals), so visit on a weekday if possible.